mannoubim26/Movies_ReactNative/README.md

 - **Chat Conversations**: Chat with friends about movies and plan movie nights.
 - **Recommendations**: Get movie recommendations based on your preferences.

-## Getting Started

-Follow these steps to get started with the Tinder Movies app.

-### Prerequisites

-- Android or iOS mobile device
-- App Store or Google Play account (for installation)
-- Internet connection

-### Installation

-1. Download the Tinder Movies app from the [App Store](#) or [Google Play](#).

-2. Install the app on your mobile device.

-3. Sign up or log in to your Tinder Movies account.

 ## Usage

 ### Profile Setup